-Members are expected to discuss a change made by the Commons which adds detail to a previous amendment agreed in the Lords regarding government progress reports on the formation of a Northern Ireland Executive.
+Members discussed a change made by the Commons which adds detail to a previous amendment agreed in the Lords regarding government progress reports on the formation of a Northern Ireland Executive.

-The Commons change requires Parliament to convene for a specified period in order for the government's reporting obligations to be met in the event of potential closing down of Parliament.
+The Commons change requires Parliament to convene for a specified period in order for the government's reporting obligations to be met in the event of potential closure of Parliament (prorogation).

 Lords third reading: Wednesday 17 July